Taylor Fritz

 Taylor Harry Fritz (born October 28, 1997) is an American professional tennis player.
-He has a career-high singles ranking of world No. 4 by the ATP, achieved in November 2024, and a doubles ranking of No. 104, achieved in July 2021.
-Fritz has won ten ATP Tour singles titles, including a Masters 1000 title at the 2022 Indian Wells Open, and was a finalist at the 2024 US Open and at the 2024 ATP Finals.
+He has been ranked by the Association of Tennis Professionals (ATP) as high as world No. 4 in singles, which he achieved on November 18, 2024, and No. 104 in doubles, attained on July 26, 2021.
+He is the current No. 3 American singles player.

+Fritz has won eleven ATP Tour singles titles, including an ATP 1000 title at the 2022 Indian Wells Open, and was a finalist at the 2024 US Open and at the 2024 ATP Finals.
+He also won a bronze medal at the 2024 Paris Olympics in men's doubles, partnering with Tommy Paul.

-Fritz won a junior major singles title at the 2015 US Open, and was the runner-up in junior singles at the 2015 French Open.
-He reached his first ATP Tour final in only his third career event, the 2016 Memphis Open.
+Fritz reached his first ATP Tour final in only his third career event, the 2016 Memphis Open.

 Early life and background

 Fritz was born the youngest of three boys to Kathy May, a former top-10 WTA player, and Guy Henry Fritz, who also played professional tennis and was named US Olympic Development Coach of the Year 2016.
 They divorced when he was 18.

-Through his mother, Fritz is the great-great-grandson of David May, founder of The May Department Stores Company, which merged with Macy's.
+Through his mother, Fritz is the great-great-grandson of David May, founder of The May Department Stores Company, which merged with Macy's and first cousins with American real estate executive and civic official Brian Rosenstein.

 Fritz has two older maternal half-brothers, Chris and Kyle.
 His uncle, Harry Fritz, also played professional tennis and competed in, and won, the longest Davis Cup match of all time (by number of games).
 His aunt, Laura Fritz, was a competitive swimmer reaching a top-5 in the world ranking in the 100 freestyle as well as a member of the world record relay team in the 400 X4 freestyle.

 Fritz grew up with his brothers in Rancho Santa Fe in the San Diego metropolitan area.
 He attended Torrey Pines High School, where he won the CIF singles title in the San Diego section as a freshman.
-A few months into his sophomore year, he switched to an online high school to play full-time ITF junior events.
+A few months into his sophomore year, he switched to Laurel Springs School, an online high school to play full-time ITF junior events.